 Lilies Kill Cats

-You get a bouquet, for a birthday, anniversary, a celebration of some kind.
-It always has lilies in.
-Lilies are an easy way to add a blast of fragrance but they also kill most cats who encounter them by destroying their kidneys.
-They are a popular garden plant and here’s a selection of lily pictures from GardenPhotos.com to give you an idea of what some different types.
+You might get a bouquet for a birthday, an anniversary or a celebration of some kind.
+Of course, you are thrilled, but it always has lilies in it.
+Lilies are an easy way to add a blast of fragrance and dazzling colour by every skilled florist, but they also kill most cats who encounter them.
+How?
+By destroying their kidneys.

 Lily Poison – TAKE ACTION QUICKLY!!